educational-resources-and-services/bibletags-widget/README.md

 * Get basic tagging functionality working
 * Set up ParallelComposite (texts weaved together, and not just one above the other)
 * Get working for other languages (uiWords query)
+  * Should lang codes only be 3-digit? (i.e. no eng-gb?)
+Think about Chinese as another example
+  * Think about different ways besides chap:verse that translations represent ref's
 * Test that uiLanguageCode works correctly
 * hideVerse
 * hideOriginal